 We certainly don’t do things for the sake of it; we do them because it is the right way.Simon Spinks Managing director

-We grow natural fibre filling materials such as hemp, flax and wool on our own 300-acre farm in North Yorkshire.
-These natural fibres replace manmade fibres such as foam and polyester.
+Sourcing materials from local suppliers allows us to champion Yorkshire business while cutting our emissions; everybody wins.
 100% of the filling materials used in our mattresses are processed on-site, of which 60% are locally sourced in the UK.

 All cultivated fields have wide field margins sown with native grasses and wildflowers to provide food and cover for wildlife, as well as being nature corridors for wildlife to move around the farm.

 Many mattresses end up in landfill at end of life, but the use of natural fillings and steel springs mean Harrison Spinks mattresses are much easier to recycle.
 Our aim is to create a completely closed loop mattress process.